“Everything you need to know!”

 Girard Garden requires that all gardeners attend 2 mandatory garden meetings that will be held at the open and close of the garden season.
 If additional meeting time is necessary the garden will notify its gardeners of the date and time or set up a Doodle to poll the best day.

 It is our hope that these mandatory times will be used as a fun way to share garden responsibilities and get to know your neighbors.
 Girard Garden will post a list of chores on the website and in the shed that need to be completed for that work day.
 If you cannot make the work day, please email the garden to let us know.
 You will then be given the option to choose between 3 tasks designated by the garden leadership team to make up for your absence.
-If you miss the work day and no make up task is completed, you will receive a warning.
+If you miss the work day and no make up task is completed, please see Standard Policy below.

-*Examples of, but not limited to, offenses that will result in a warning/infraction:
+*Examples of, but not limited to, offenses that will result in potential dismissal:

 1. Missing mandatory garden meetings.